EdwardAstill/connecty/documentation/bolt.md

 - Reaction forces shown as arrows at each bolt
 - Applied load location marked with red ×
 - ICR point shown (if ICR method used)
-- Title includes bolt count, size, grade, max force, and utilization
+- Title shows bolt count, size, and max force

 ### Pattern Visualization